 “Sovereignty means that you control everything.
 Everything is in your power; economics, family, politics, culture, everything is under your control.
 No one else has anything that you need, they may have a few things that you want, but no one else should have anything that you need to survive.
 That’s sovereignty.”

-Mwalimu K. Bomani Baruti is the co-founder and co-director of Akoben Institute, an African-centered full-time homeschooling and tutorial program for Middle and High School students; he also offers evening classes for adults at the Institute and online.
+Mwalimu K. Bomani Baruti is the co-founder and co-director of the Akoben Institute, an African-centered full-time homeschooling and tutorial program for Middle and High School students; he offers evening and online classes for adults at the Institute as well.
 Prior to his home-schooling program, Baruti served as Assistant Professor of Sociology at Morehouse College from 1991 – 2001.
 For graduate school, he attended the University of Chicago and taught at Chicago State University.
 Baruti is also the author of over 18 self-published books.

 Feel free to comment below if you’d like to discuss.